RogerioHD/LogAnalysis/README.md

 3. On what days more than 1% of requests resulted in errors?
 For each one of these question there is a SQL query implemented within the python program.
 ## How is it set?
+It is important to emphasize that you should use a terminal to run the enviroment.
+It could be **Git Bash** on Windows or regular terminals on Mac or Linux.
 1. Step One: Get / install Python version 2 or 3.
 Go to https://www.python.org/downloads/ and download Python.
 Follow the installation process.